florianmaxim/Meta/README.md

 It can be a very useful way to start your project with a working example.
 Simple copy the example's directory and dive right in!
-The examples are being kept as focused as possible.

 To use the examples clone a full copy of Meta.js:
  ```script